• Skip to primary navigation

 Posta Negra (Colombian-Style Black Beef)|mycolombianrecipes.comPin

-Posta Negra is basically a beef roast, cooked in a dark, sweet and flavorful sauce made with coca-cola, onions, garlic, Worcestershire sauce, wine, cumin, beef broth and panela or brown sugar.
+Posta Negra is basically a beef roast, cooked in a dark, sweet and flavorful sauce made with coca-cola, onions, garlic, Worcestershire sauce, wine, beef broth and panela or brown sugar.
 This dish is traditionally served in Colombia with coconut rice and fried plantains, but you can also serve it on top of mashed potatoes or even cauliflower rice if you prefer.

-Before we get to the full recipe below, lets' talk a little bit about the ingredients you will need to make this posta negra colombiana recipe.
-You can use beef bottom-round roast, top round, eye of round or chuck roast to make this recipe.
-All of those beef cuts will work and are great options.
-You also need, garlic, onions, the traditional recipe is made panela (raw sugar cane), but if you don't find it in the USA, just use brown sugar, also you need salsa inglesa, but I used Worcestershire sauce.
+Spices and Flavor: The traditional recipe is made panela (raw sugar cane), but if you don't find it in the USA, just use brown sugar, also you need salsa inglesa, but I used Worcestershire sauce.
 As you may know I don't live in Colombia and some ingredients are not the same in the United States, so I find the best options to make my recipes.
+You'll also need red wine, Coca Cola, vegetable or canola oil, butter, salt and pepper.

 In Venezuela they have a similar dish called "Asado Negro".
 The ingredients and preparations are a little bit different than posta negra but it's also a delicious dish.